 57% of customers would rather contact companies via digital media such as email or social media rather than use voice-based customer support.

-And Chat is one of these digital media ways of addressing the service team in order to ask for an answer to the question or solution for the problem.
-That’s why support agents should be at most professional when it comes to chat conversation with customers.
+And chat communications are one of these digital media ways of addressing the service team in order to ask for an answer to the question or solution for the problem.
+That’s why support agents should be at most professional when it comes to chatting etiquette and conversation with customers.

-We decided to give your support team some short and easy, but very useful reminders which will help to maintain the professional etiquette and provide your customers with a positive support experience.
+We decided to give your support team some short and easy, but very useful reminders which will help to maintain the professional chat etiquette for customer service and provide your clients with a positive conversational tone.
 Let’s get started!

 - Don’t use abbreviations, slang or shortcuts.
 Maybe these are very common and widely used in ordinary life but still, as a support representative you need to maintain the right professional tone.

 - Don't type in all capitals.
 Writing everything in capital letters give a feeling like you are being shouted at.
-So, try to express your point without acting too emotional and pushy.
+So, try to express your point without acting too emotional or pushy and keep a positive tone according to customer service etiquette.

 - Use exclamation marks wisely.
 In order to not look childish or unprofessional, don’t use the exclamation marks too often in your sentences nor put more than one of them at the end of the sentence.
-They are appropriate to use only in the rare cases of expressing your excitement.
+They are appropriate to use only in the rare cases of expressing your excitement and emotional connection.

 - The tone is also a thing that can be easily misinterpreted.
 Support agents should pay special attention to it.
 Sometimes, you may seem too rough instead of straightforward, so before sending the message to your interlocutor, it’s better to make sure you don’t sound like that.
 There’s a great practice for this purpose.
 Just read the message out loud.
 If it sounds harsh for you, it will definitely be the same for the customer.

 - Keep off the absolute statements.
-Try not to generalize things you say.
+Try not to generalize things you say and use canned responses only where necessary.
 Such information can turn out as wrong in some cases and you will become an unreliable source.
-And such a result is not what companies want at all.
+And such a result is not what companies want for building customer relationships.

-- Don't guarantee continuous support.
+- Don't guarantee continuous support and quick response.
 There are situations when it’s impossible to affect the availability of the support hours.
 Especially, when you share a planned response time.
 You can’t know for sure if your colleagues will be available at the moment without asking.
 So, don't promise your customers to receive their feedback or support then you’re not sure that others will be able to address the issue during the required time.

 - Don't set expectations for things you’re not sure to offer.
 The same rule applies to discounts, promo codes, gifts, and other offers that don’t depend directly on you.
 If the company doesn’t provide such benefits then they’re not a thing to offer to your customers.
 They will be ready to get what they were promised.
 And if they don’t, it will be a big disappointment.